Skip to main content

 Configure Raccoon To Send To The Metric Collector After you have the collector with the port configured, you need to set METRIC_STATSD_ADDRESS to match the metric collector address.
 Suppose you deploy the telegraf using the default configuration above as sidecar or in localhost, you need to set the value to :8125.

 Visualize And Create Alerting From The Collected Metrics Now that you have Raccoon and Telegraf as metric collector set, next is to use the metrics reported.
 You may notice that the Telegraf config above contains outputs.influxdb.
 That config will send the metric received to Influxdb.
 Make sure you have influx service accessible from the configured URL.
 You can visualize the metrics using Grafana.
 To do that, you need to add influx datasource to make the data available on Grafana.
 After that, you can use the data to You can visualize the metrics using Grafana.
-To do that, you need to add influx datasource to make the data available on Grafana.
-After that, you can use the data to make dashboard.

 Metrics Usages